Office of Native American Affairs

-The Office of Native American Affairs (ONAA), established in 1998, oversees the Advisory Council on Historic Preservation’s (ACHP’s) Native American initiatives.
-ONAA staff also works closely with the ACHP’s Tribal/Native Hawaiian member to address critical issues brought to the ACHP by Indian Tribes, Native Hawaiian organizations (NHOs), and inter-Tribal organizations.
+The Office of Tribal and Indigenous Peoples (OTIP) oversees the Advisory Council on Historic Preservation’s (ACHP’s) Indigenous initiatives.
+OTIP staff also works closely with the ACHP’s Tribal/Native Hawaiian member to address critical issues brought to the ACHP by Indian Tribes, Native Hawaiian organizations (NHOs), and others working within historic preservation.

 Interior Department Announces Development of First-Ever Consultation Policy with Native Hawaiian Community